 Private dental practices are owned and operated by a dentist who provides care for the office’s patients.
 You may be wondering if it’s better to use corporate dentistry vs private practice and what some of the pros and cons to each include.
 Weighing the advantages and disadvantages to a private dental practice depends partly on what you’re looking for by way of experience and type of service.

 At a private dental office, it’s much easier to get personalized and patient-specific care.
 It’s also easier to address particular needs, apprehensions, and questions that wouldn’t be possible to discuss at a corporate center.
 This friendlier atmosphere goes a long way for patient comfort and patient-doctor trust.
 In turn, making a difficult decision becomes clearer when in the presence of professionals whose expertise you’re confident in.
-As mentioned above, private dental practices will also be well-suited for small children new to getting their teeth cleaned.
+As mentioned above, private family dentistry practices will also be well-suited for small children new to getting their teeth cleaned.

 On the operations end, a smaller, tightly knit office means closer communication between hygienists, dentists, and other staff.
 Teams with stronger communication are able to provide better care to patients and give recommendations otherwise not as possible.